 Directions for use of the Marijuana Product;

-A statement and a seal that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with M.G.L. c.
-94G, § 15;
+A statement and a seal that the product has been tested for contaminants, that there were no adverse findings, and the date(s) of testing in accordance with M.G.L. c.
+94G, § 15.
+Marijuana Products that are required to undergo more than one screening shall list all applicable dates of testing;

 A warning if nuts or other Known Allergens are contained in the product;